Proseminar 1 (3 credits) – required for all doctoral students in the first year of study

 The proseminar in Childhood Studies is a year-long investigation into some of the important issues, concepts and debates that surround the study of children and childhood today.
 We will explore various changing and nuanced definitions of “the child,” ethical dilemmas in working with children, the history of western childhood and global childhoods, race, class gender and sexuality, children’s literature, schooling, the manipulation of images of childhood and the children’s agency in helping to form or to combat those images.
 Although over the year the course will necessarily bring together multiple perspectives, the first half of the proseminar will focus more closely on disciplines from the Humanities.

-Literary and Cultural Constructions of Childhood (3 credits)
+Visual and Material Cultures of Childhood (3 credits)